STRHercules/VSCharBundle/Char Creation Guide.md

+# A complete guide on how to create and add a custom character to Vampire Survivors

 # Introduction
 *So, you want to add your own custom characters to Vampire Survivors, either using your own art, or ported from a spritesheet from a different game.*